BOV 8x8 Patria: Orders and service

-In August 2022, the Slovak Minister of Defence Jaroslav Naď signed a contract to buy 76 Patria AMV vehicles, that will be partly manufactured in Slovakia.
-Main competitors of tha Patria AMV were the Pandur II and Mowag Piranha V. In the original order, Slovakia bought 60 Infantry fighting vehicles, 10 ambulante versions and 6 Command post versions.
-Vehicles will be delivered between 2023 and 2027.
+In August 2022, the Slovak Minister of Defence Jaroslav Naď signed a contract to buy 76 Patria AMV^{XP} vehicles, that are being partly manufactured in Slovakia.
+Main competitors of the Patria AMV^{XP} were the Pandur II and Mowag Piranha V. In the original order, Slovakia bought 60 infantry fighting vehicles, 10 ambulance vehicles and 6 command and control vehicles.
+All vehicles are to be delivered between 2025 and 2027.

-BOV Patria will replace out dated Soviet era BMP-1s and OT-90s that serve in 2nd Mechanized Brigade.
+The BOV 8×8 Patria will replace outdated Soviet era BMP-1s and OT-90s that serve in the 2nd Mechanized Brigade of the Slovak Ground Forces.